 Eventually the Vizzion will be primed to drive itself entirely.
 Notably, the prototype shared in Switzerland comes with Level 5 autonomy – the highest possible - and shows where focus has shifted since work on a petrol/diesel replacement for the Phaeton ground to a halt.

 Interestingly the Vizzion is but the fourth instalment of VW’s planned EV range.

-An SUV christened Crozz is slated for release in 2019, while a compact hatchback with an even less imaginatively labelled – I.D. – will follow hot on its heels.
+An SUV christened the Crozz is slated for release in 2019, while a compact hatchback even less imaginatively labelled the I.D. will follow hot on its heels.
 VW boss Herbert Diess has billed this duo the Golf and Tiguan of the electric era.

 Not to be forgotten is the final sibling, Buzz; the microbus due in four years time.
 All four models tap into VW’s Modular Electrification Tookit (MEB), a generic electric vehicle platform that will enable all of its brand groups to offer long range all-electric models in multiple configurations.

 Between them this quartet collection look set to propel VW into the modern era.
 A wider debate is perhaps whether or not road laws can keep pace with such technological advancement.